atreyasha/dotfiles/develop.md

 ### Dotfiles

-1.  **TODO** work on git init script which initializes all submodules where necessary before stowing

-2.  fine-tune the leftover files by improving code quality
+1.  **TODO** fine-tune the leftover files by improving code quality

-3.  zsh/bash/tmux improved configurations with display of virtual environment
+2.  zsh/bash/tmux improved configurations with display of virtual environment

-4.  check for ranger and neomutt and other commands before setting up code/functions in shellrc\'s
+3.  check for ranger and neomutt and other commands before setting up code/functions in shellrc\'s

-5.  change background name to simpler one and synchronize throughout all references
+4.  change background name to simpler one and synchronize throughout all references

 ### System reproducibility